 2. Gather all necessary facts

-It is important to spend a sufficient amount of time doing some research before you step into a negotiation room.
+It is essential to spend a sufficient amount of time doing some research before you step into a negotiation room.
 As an introvert, you need to arm yourself with facts and data.
 This will give you more confidence to base your request on reality instead of fiction or hearsay.

 Knowledge is power, especially in negotiations, because facts strengthen arguments.